Youth Strength

 Includes:

-- More confident in how they move — both in training and competition
+• More confident in themselves/how they move — at school, in training and competition

-- Better prepared for the demands of sport and growth
+• Better prepared for the demands of life, sport and growth

 Additional info:

-- Athletes wanting extra support for sport-specific performance (e.g. sprinting, jumping, change of direction) can book a 1:1 coaching session with Claire or Jeremy.
+• Youth wanting extra support for sport-specific performance can book a 1:1 coaching session.

 Youth Physical Development model: